danneu/koa-skeleton/README.md

 Originally this project was intended to be forked and modified, but it's grown to the point that it's better left as a demonstration of how one can structure a Koa + Postgres application.

-I think the best way to use it is to click around the source code and see if there are any ideas you want to steal.

 - Live Demo: https://koa-skeleton.danneu.com/

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/danneu/koa-skeleton)